A gunman killed his brother. Now Farris Barakat is on an American journey.

 Wilson's world had been all white, conservative and Christian.
 He had never interacted with a black person until his mother moved from Indiana to Fayetteville, North Carolina.
 He'd never seen Muslims until he saw them on television after 9/11.
 He got nervous every time he saw someone with a long beard or turban board his flight.

-Then one day, a friend introduced him to one of her Muslim acquaintances, Safira.
+Then one day, a friend introduced him to one of her Muslim acquaintances, Sapphira.
 She in turn asked Wilson to accompany her to a volleyball match.

 "I was the only white guy there," he recalls.
 "I didn't know what to say, how to act.
 I was nervous I would offend someone."

-Safira texted him verses from the Quran and soon presented Wilson with his own copy of Islam's holy book.
+Spphira texted him verses from the Quran and soon presented Wilson with his own copy of Islam's holy book.
 Wilson was intrigued.

 He liked the morality presented in the Quran.
 He signed up for a 101 class at the Islamic Association of Raleigh.
 He began voraciously reading the Quran every night before turning the lights out, just like he had read verses from the Bible as a boy.
 And he began questioning his entire belief system: